alessiaamele/budget-project/README.md

 ## Brief
 The goal of this project was to create a CRUD web application; in which the user can Create, Read, Update and Delete objects.
 Moreover, the app needed to have a front-end connected to a database.

 This application is a planning and budgeting tool that enables the user to keep track of what he/she is eating.
-The system is capable of storing information regarding the ingredient and the cost in each meal that the user inputs.
+The system is capable of storing information regarding the ingredients of a meal and their associated costs in each meal that the user inputs.

+## Requirements
+The application needs to utilise the technologies discussed during the training modules.
+The tech stack required is the following:

+Kanban Board: Jira
+Database: GCP Managed SQL Server
+Programming language: Java
+Front-end: HTML, CSS and JavaScript
+Version Control: Git
+CI Server: CircleCI
+Cloud server: GCP virtual machine

 ### Design